 The Frank House serves as a resource to the community by regularly hosting academic presentations, readings, concerts, theatre performances, dance recitals, art and music classes, among other cultural programming.
 It functions as a lab for UNK students and faculty interested in history, the arts, culture, architecture, engineering, and related disciplines.
 The Frank House is available to hold UNK classes for a day or a full semester, and special tours can be arranged with at least two weeks advance notice.

-The museum is open from 2-5pm, Monday-Friday, and noon-5pm on Saturday.
-Admission is free and parking is readily available.
+The museum is open from 1-5pm, Tuesday-Friday, and noon-5pm on Saturday-Sunday.
+Admission is free and parking is readily available behind the building.